yuyang-long/SSA/README.md

 ## Citation

-If you find this work is useful for your research, please cite our paper:
+If you find this work is useful for your research, please consider citing our paper:
 ```
 @inproceedings{Long2022ssa,
   author    = {Yuyang Long and